 Use Free Weights – Machines cannot develop a massive chest.
 Free weights (barbells and dumbbells) produce better all-round muscle gains.
 Unless your gym severely restricts free weights, always opt for using free weights.
-Free weights forces you to perform the exercise correctly and naturally and that is the intention.
+Free weights force you to perform the exercise correctly and naturally, and that is the intention.

 Train Your Upper Chest – The upper “half” of your pectoralis major makes up 40% of the total muscle.
-If you are only performing flat bench presses and flat bench flyes, then you are ignoring your upper chest and potentially losing up to 40% of your gains.
+If you are only performing flat bench presses and flat bench flyes, you ignore your upper chest and potentially lose up to 40% of your gains.
 Performing incline bench presses are a fantastic way to hit your upper chest hard.
 Leading to…

-Change the Angle of The Bench – When performing bench presses, alter your elbow angle by moving your hands along various positions of the bar.
+Change the Angle of The Bench – When performing bench presses, alter your elbow angle by moving your hands along various bar positions.
 While balance is important, use a solid grip until you are comfortable too close or too wide.
 Altering the angle will also develop different sections of the chest muscles.
 Your goal should develop mass in all areas to give a more defined and well-rounded appearance.

 Add Cross Chest Exercises To Develop Your Chest

 To develop all-around and massive chest muscle gain, incorporate cross presses into your workout.
 These are exercises that involve pulling either dumbbells or weighted cables across your chest from one side to the other.
 Keep your arms at a 30-degree angle to get maximum benefit.